 These are just a few of the things that missionaries, whom we know personally, are doing for the Kingdom of God.
 Some of these things we have done ourselves.
 Missionaries, sent ones, are God's vehicle for taking His good news to the nations.
 They are the ones to accomplish the command Jesus gave - "Go, therefore and make disciples of all the nations .... teaching them to observe all things that I have commanded you;" (Matt.
 28:19,20) And in Mark 16:15, Jesus said, "Go into all the world and preach the gospel to every creature."
 In Acts 1:8, Jesus said we would be a witness to Him to the end of the earth.
 Romans 10:14 & 15 asks us, "How can people believe something they haven't heard, and how can they hear about it unless someone tells them, and how can someone tell them if they can't go?"

-Missionaries are THE means of spreading the Gospel in the whole earth.
+Missionaries are a primary means of spreading the Gospel in the whole earth.
 Jesus isn't returning until the Gospel is preached to all the nations.
 "And this gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come."
 (Matt.
 24:14)

 We know personally how financially challenging these days are.
 Acts 29 Ministries has been affected.
 We support missionaries through Acts 29.
 Some months we haven't been able to give our full amount, but we have determined that we are not going to stop.
 The world needs missionaries.
 God needs missionaries.
 If you support a missionary - praise God!
 Keep it up!
 If you have stopped supporting a missionary, please reconsider.

 Giving into the Kingdom should not be the first place to go for cutbacks.
 You may not think you have anything left to give, or you may think the little that you have won't do much good.
-Look at it like this - if you gave a dollar a week, that's 52 more dollars that missionary has than if you didn't give.
+Look at it like this - if you gave a dollar a week, that's fifty-two more dollars that missionary has than if you didn't give.
 In some countries, $52 could be a month's groceries.

 God gives seed to the sower.
 If you have a heart to give, God will show you where the money is.
 And it will probably be in places you haven't looked before.